50 American Small Towns Known for the Weirdest Things

 PhilipR/Shutterstock

-Collinsville, Illinois: World’s largest catsup bottle
+Collinsville, Illinois: World’s biggest catsup bottle

 Indiana Paintball